Yaxley, Cambridgeshire

 Yaxley is a village and civil parish in the Huntingdonshire district in Cambridgeshire, England.
 Yaxley lies approximately 4 mi south of Peterborough, just off the A15 road.
-The village is located near the Hampton township, and is approximately three miles north-east of junction 16 of the A1(M) at Norman Cross.
+The village is located near the Hampton township, and is approximately three miles northeast of junction 16 of the A1(M) at Norman Cross.

 History

 Yaxley was listed as Lacheslei in the Domesday Book of 1086 in the Hundred of Norman Cross in Huntingdonshire.
+The name is thought to derive from the Old English geacs (cuckoos) + leah (clearing).
 In 1086 there was one manor at Yaxley and 39 households.

 The Church of England Parish Church of St Peter is a Grade I listed building.

+Norman Cross Prison, the earliest known prisoner-of-war camp, was constructed between Yaxley and the villages of Folksworth and Stilton from 1796-97 for the purpose of holding captured troops during the French Revolutionary Wars.

 Government

 As a civil parish, Yaxley has a parish council.
 The parish council is elected by the residents of the parish who have registered on the electoral roll; the parish council is the lowest tier of government in England.
 A parish council is responsible for providing and maintaining a variety of local services including allotments and a cemetery; grass cutting and tree planting within public open spaces such as a village green or playing fields.
 The parish council reviews all planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority for the parish.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises its own tax to pay for these services, known as the parish precept, which is collected as part of the Council Tax.

-Yaxley was in the historic and administrative county of Huntingdonshire until 1965.
+Yaxley was in the constituency of Huntingdonshire from 1290 until 1885 and again from 1918 until 1965, with it being part of the constituency of Ramsey during the intermittent years.
+Prior to this, Yaxley was located within the hundred of Norman Cross within Huntingdonshire from as early as the 10th century.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
-Then in 1974, following the Local Government Act 1972, Yaxley became a part of the county of Cambridgeshire.
+In 1974, following the Local Government Act 1972, Yaxley became a part of the county of Cambridgeshire.
+Yaxley was represented by the rural district of Norman Cross from 1894 until the district was abolished under the Local Government Act 1972.